5 Reasons to Start Eating Beets Today

 A study showed when people drank beet juice before a workout they were able to workout a full 16% longer than those who didn’t.

-The researchers theorized beet juice could increase resistance to the negative affects of endurance exercise and it appeared they were proven correct.
+The researchers theorized beet juice could increase resistance to the negative effects of endurance exercise and it appeared they were proven correct.

 Beets Contain Betaine: Betaine’s a unique nutrient…